*This post was originally published 7/12/12, and has been updated as of 5/29/15*

 - Wordpress (http://wordpress.org/extend/plugins/editorial-calendar/) - Wordpress has a handy editorial calendar plugin that helps keep blog posts organized and on schedule.
 This is a good solution if you are focusing on a blog, but it doesn’t have many features for multiple users or incorporating other types of content.
 It is free and very easy to install.

 - Gather Content (https://www.gathercontent.com/) - Gather Content is more of an “in-the cloud” content collaboration tool that keeps all content in one place rather than relying on multiple versions of word docs being passed back and forth.
-It’s in beta right now and free to try.
-It could be used as a storage space for ideas and drafts of website pages and blog posts and might work well combined with a very simple editorial calendar solution like Excel.
+It also allows for content creation and distribution to most of the widely used CMS.
+A 30-day free trial is available and plans start at $79/month.

 - Excel – The simplicity of an excel spreadsheet should not be overlooked when considering the best editorial calendar options for your team.
-If your just getting started with content marketing and looking for an affordable, easy option, excel can be an easy solution.
+If you're just getting started with inbound marketing and looking for an affordable, easy option, Excel can be an easy solution.

 Make Sure to Align with Your Strategy

-As you begin to narrow down your requirements for an editorial calendar, bear in mind that every company has different needs depending on their content marketing strategy.
-What works for you company may be quite different than what the business next to you in the search results might need.
+As you begin to narrow down your requirements for an editorial calendar, bear in mind that every company has different needs depending on their inbound marketing strategy.
+What works for your company may be quite different than what the business next to you in the search results might need.
 Some questions to ponder include: